HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-1 Antenna Types.md

    **Key Information:** The small, flexible antennas that come with handheld radios are convenient but have a significant drawback: they have *low efficiency compared to a full-sized quarter-wave antenna* {{< link id="T9A04" >}}.
 This means less of your power actually gets converted into radio waves.

 3. **Antenna Tuners**
    **Key Information:** An antenna tuner's main job is to *match the antenna system impedance to the transceiver's output impedance* {{< link id="T9B04" >}}.
-Think of it like a gearbox that helps your transmitter work efficiently with your antenna.
+It’s like a gearshift, adjusting the connection so your transmitter and antenna work together as efficiently as possible.

 #### Antennas Requiring Tuners